Horton self-similarity of Kingman's coalescent tree: Relation to the tree representation of white noise

-We start with recalling basic facts about tree representation of time series; for details and further results see \cite{ZK12}.
-Consider a finite time series $X_k$ with discrete time index $k=0,1,\dots,N$ and values distributed without singularities over $\mathbb{R}$.
-Let $X_t$ (also denoted $X(t)$) be the time series with continuous time $t\in[0,N]$ obtained from $X_k$ by linear interpolation of its values.
+We start with recalling basic facts about tree representation of a discrete-time function; for details and further results see \cite{ZK12}.
+Consider a function $X_i$ with discrete time index $i=0,1,\dots,i_{\rm max}$ and values distributed without atoms over $\mathbb{R}$.
+Let $X_t\equiv X(t)$ be a function of continuous time $t\in[0,i_{\rm max}]$ obtained from $X_i$ by linear interpolation of its values.
 The level set $\mathcal{L}_{\alpha}\left(X_t\right)$ is defined as the pre-image of the function values above $\alpha$:

 The level set $\mathcal{L}_{\alpha}$ for each $\alpha$ is a union of non-overlapping intervals; we write $|\mathcal{L}_{\alpha}|$ for their number.
 Notice that $|\mathcal{L}_{\alpha}| = |\mathcal{L}_{\beta}|$ as soon as the interval $[\alpha,\,\beta]$ does not contain a value of local maxima or minima of $X_t$ and $0\le |\mathcal{L}_{\alpha}| \le n$, where $n$ is the number of the local maxima of $X_t$.